Welcome to Seattle Center

 DID YOU KNOW?

-The I’olani Palace, completed in 1882, was the official residence of the Hawaiian monarchs.
-It was ahead of its time and outfitted with the most up-to-date amenities, including the first electric lights in Hawaii, indoor pluming, and a telephone.
+- The I’olani Palace, completed in 1882, was the official residence of the Hawaiian monarchs.
+It was ahead of its time and outfitted with the most up-to-date amenities, including the first electric lights in Hawaii, indoor plumbing, and a telephone.